-Make sure your Page Titles are relevant to the content on your web page.
+Make sure your page titles are relevant to the content on your web page

 Use keywords you want to be found for in your page titles (within reason and without causing duplicate titles)

-Keep page titles under 70 characters
+Keep page titles under 60 characters to ensure they display properly in search

-So you may not have learned all the secret inner workings of Google, but strategic page titles can be implemented in a matter of minutes to have a positive impact on your page rankings.
+Strategic page titles can be implemented in a matter of minutes to have a positive impact on your page rankings.